miguelHx/miguelhx.github.io/content/revisiting-fundamentals.md

 I don’t just want a job.
 I want a thriving career as a software engineer.
 That means investing in the skills that will still matter decades from now: fundamentals, reasoning, design, and adaptability.

-By revisiting the core ideas behind programming and computer science, I’m building a foundation that will support everything else I learn moving forward.
-Strong fundamentals make you adaptable.
-They allow you to see patterns others miss and approach problems from first principles.
+By revisiting the core ideas behind programming and computer science, I’m (re)building a foundation that will support everything else I learn moving forward.

 ### Looking Ahead